Does this site look plain?

 long * *foo[7];

-The innermost part is now only touching a "pointer to", so consume it also.
+The innermost part is now only touching a pointer to, so consume it also.

 foo is array of 7 pointer to pointer to long